gowtham-ponnana/Defcon-Delhi0x06/README.md

 ## Note
 - I've used "Remix - An Ethereum IDE" for demonstration purpose as it is simple to use and deploy contracts.
 If you want to learn in depth, I recommend you to start learning "Foundry - Development Framework for solidity and EVM based" as you'll understand how it works.

+- Copy paste the "Defcon-1 & Defcon-2" codes into your REMIX and try to understand what's going on by actually deploying it by yourself.

 ### Links